zlatnaspirala/artificial-intelligence/README.md

 ### Whole code is covered by `GPL-3.0 License`

  - It means if you done some changes you need to publish your modification.
- - If there is no source changes than you no need to publish `artificial-intelligence`.
+ - If there is no source changes than you no need to publish `artificial-intelligence` for simple usage.